spollard/josh-works.github.io/_posts/2017-01-11-2016-biggest-lesson-most-dangerous-books.md

 <!--more-->

-_New Josh_ is significantly more cynical, and in most situations much less inflamatory.
+_New Josh_ is cynical, and in most situations much less inflammatory.
 I don't stand to gain anything from debates, and neither does the person I'm debating with.

 What DOES matter is action.
 No one really cares what I _think_ about anything, but as soon as I take _action_ on something, any potential conversation is dramatically shifted.